heroku/salesforce-buildpack/README.md

 ## Config Vars
 **SALESFORCE_URL**: Salesforce Add-on applied that defines connectivity to an org.

 **SALESFORCE_HUB_URL**: Salesforce Add-on or manually applied that enables the Salesforce Add-on and Test Runner to create orgs.
+To enable creating orgs fro Review apps, include `SALESFORCE_HUB_URL` in your `app.json` and set `required: true`.

 **SALESFORCE_BYOO**: Manually applied (Salesforce Add-on may do soon) boolean: `true` states that `SALESFORCE_URL` points to a a Salesforce Sandbox or Production org, `false` if Scratch org.